Sina30/altv-server-1/README.md

 ##### Server running on Windows & Linux.
 To run, execute [**start.bat**](start.bat) on **Windows** or [**start.sh**](start.sh) on **Linux**.

 Server require a mysql database to work properly.
-(A database-less version will come)
+(A database-less version will come).
+An easy way to create one is to use [**UniServerZ**](https://www.uniformserver.com/).

 This repo contain only code, to use it you must **download** models and textures for playermodels and vehicles.